 As most small guns suffer from, its range leaves a little to be desired, but it’s definitely not the end of the world given its power and precision.
 Marks do have to be deducted for its limited availability though, its unlock challenges were, and still are, very unreasonable – for multiplayer and Zombies.

 One much-needed buff elevated the KSP 45 in more ways than anyone could’ve imagined.
 From Cold War’s launch, the KSP 45 didn’t know if it wanted to be an SMG or a Tactical Rifle.

 - Read More: Best KSP 45 loadout for CoD: Cold War

 But increases in its firepower and speed have managed to fire it into contention as a solid SMG choice in Cold War Season 4.
-Whilst the burst-fire nature of the KSP won’t be to everyone’s taste, it’s now absolutely worth giving a shot.
+A new SMG and a slight nerf to the KSP 45 have brought it down a notch, but this burst-fire brute can still decimate the opposition.

 1. LC10 – Best SMG in Black Ops Cold War

 The LC10 feels like a hidden, overpowered weapon you get at the end of an FPS campaign as a reward for finishing the game.

 - Read More: Best LC10 loadout for CoD: Cold War

 Despite its aesthetically confusing shape, and the fact that the LC10 finally got the nerf that fans had been asking for, the LC10 is still utterly relentless.

 Even from Weapon Level 1, it’s astoundingly pinpoint accurate and beams everyone and everything.
 Its damage output more than suffices, and it’s superb across any distance and any game mode.
 It’s just the SMG to use in Call of Duty: Black Ops Cold War.